 She explained that Branson's first quarter has that 23% of visitors are first timers.
 "That's really exciting since that encompasses January, February [and] March," Beede said.

-Drought Area Expands in Lakes Region
+Recent Rain Impacts Drought Levels in the Lakes Region